Healthcare: Regulatory Agencies

 The Department of Health is responsible for national health policy and the administration of public health.
 The department regulates the pharmaceutical industry, approves medical goods and services, issues medical licenses, and oversees insurance policy.
 This site contains information regarding the department and the services it provides, a resource center, and media available for download.

 The Ministry of Health, Social Services, and Equality in Spain regulates the healthcare industry by carrying out the government's policies on consumer health and assistance as well as protection against discrimination.
 It also manages the budget for Spain's various public health facilities.
 This resource provides information about the Ministry and its services, statistics, and publications.
 A limited English version is available.

-The Ministry of Health, Nutrition & Indigenous Medicine is responsible for protecting the public health in Sri Lanka.
+The Ministry of Health, Nutrition & Indigenous Medicine is responsible for protecting public health in Sri Lanka.
 The ministry implements policies to ensure the safety of the production of health services provided to the public.
-They also promote health programs in order to educate the public on disease prevention and their quality of health.
+They also promote health programs to educate the public on disease prevention and their quality of health.

 The Ministry of Health is responsible for regulating Trinidad and Tobago's health system and protecting public health by ensuring that all health service institutions conform to safety standards.
 The Ministry's website provides access to information regarding disease prevention and safe healthcare procedures, statistics, and a list of health facilities.

 The Ministry of Health (MOH) regulates medical institutes and their infrastructures.
 The MOH also provides simple access to information regarding public health, potential health threats, and the prevention of diseases.
 The ministry also promotes health research and investments.
 Only available with limited English translation.

 The Ministry of Health in the Ukraine is responsible for implementing regulatory policies in the healthcare industry.
 The ministry ensures access to public information regarding health risks and disease preventative measures, and is in charge of altering the public of potential health risks such as diseases or environmental hazards.